Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Ethics Statement

 \section{Ethics Statement}

 The experiments were performed in accordance with relevant guidelines and regulations.
-Approval by the local ethical committee has been granted for this retrospective study (Reference No. EK 028/19).
+Approval for UKA-CXR by the Ethical Committee of the Medical Faculty of RWTH Aachen University has been granted for this retrospective study (Reference No. EK 028/19).
 The institutional review board did not require informed consent from subjects and/or their legal guardian(s).
+The study was conducted in accordance with the Declaration of Helsinki, and the protocol for the PDAC dataset was approved by the Ethics Committee of Klinikum Rechts der Isar (Protocol Number 180/17S).